INTO-CPS-Association/fmu-rabbitmq/docs/user-manual.rst

         "cosimtime":"2019-01-04T16:41:24+02:00",
     }

 Messages published by the RMQFMU are also packaged in the json format, and contain the current timestep in which the RMQFMU is operating.
-Note that the time is be in accordance with the ISO 8061 with UTC offset - i.e.: :code:`2019-01-04T16:41:24+02:00`.
+Note that the time is to be in accordance with the ISO 8061 with UTC offset - i.e.: :code:`2019-01-04T16:41:24+02:00`.

 .. code-block:: json